leonid-shevtsov/ambient_theme.vim/README.md

 `echo g:AmbientLightValue` will let you see the current value.

 `g:AmbientThemeLight` is the theme to associate when it is bright enough.
 Assign it as a string.
-Defaults to 'autumnleaf'.
+Defaults to ''.

 `g:AmbientThemeDark` is the theme to associate when it is dark.
-Defaults to 'railscast2'.
+Defaults to ''.

 # Compiling the binary yourself